andretanaka/xablogger/README.md

 # xablogger

-Xablogger is a simple logrus wrapper that helps you generate simple and standardized log entries in your applications.
+Xablogger is a simple logrus wrapper that helps you generate simple and standardized log entries in your applications, help you easily create audit trails inside your app.